 Cities: Klamath Falls, Rocky Point, Lake of the Woods, Bonanza

 Any photo of this 325-foot stone fortress rising out of the high-desert landscape doesn’t do it justice.
 Fort Rock — actually a tuff ring of an ancient volcanic crater that sat in a shallow sea many millennia ago — is a geologic wonder worth the detour.
-You can spend a few days exploring Fort Rock State Natural Area via a short hike along the inner outcropping and a guided cave tour (book now for September and October 2020).
+You can spend a few days exploring Fort Rock State Natural Area via a short hike along the inner outcropping and a guided cave tour (temporarily paused during COVID).
 Since the cave is a Natural Heritage Site, taking the guided tour is the only way to explore the cave, which is the site of an archeological discovery of 10,000-year-old sagebrush-bark sandals that are believed to be the oldest in the world.
 Continue the journey through Oregon’s Outback to the ancient volcanic fissure of Crack in the Ground, featuring a cool 2-mile trail that is at times more than 30 feet below ground.
 Along the Oregon Outback Scenic Byway, soak in the warm waters of Summer Lake Hot Springs and explore the massive wall of Abert Rim, the largest exposed fault scarp in North America.
 Just outside Oregon’s tallest town, Lakeview, is the Hart Mountain National Antelope Refuge, which played a vital role in reviving populations of pronghorn, the fastest land mammal in North America.

 County: Lake County